Nylle/javaseq/README.md

 ### Creation

 #### Seq.of()
-- Returns a new empty Seq.
+- Returns an empty Seq.

 #### Seq.of(x1, x2, x3, ...)
 - Returns a Seq of all supplied xs.